pylipp/financeager/README.md

 FUTURE FEATURES
 ---------------
-- [ ] experiment with urwid for building TUI
+- [ ] experiment with urwid for building TUI or remi for HTML-based GUI
 - [ ] support querying of standard/recurrent table with `print`

 IMPLEMENTED FEATURES